Transient tachypnea of the newborn: Diagnosis

-Transient tachypnea of the newborn is a diagnosis of exclusion as it is a benign condition that can have symptoms and signs similar to more serious conditions, such as respiratory distress syndrome.
-A chest X-ray may show a radiopaque line - fluid - in the horizontal fissure of the right lung, fluid infiltrate throughout alveoli or fluid in individual lung lobes.
+Transient tachypnea usually occurs in term neonates and has normal to slightly increased lung volumes with perihilar linear densities from fissural fluid, with a characteristic prominent line in the horizontal fissure of the right lung.
+Pleural effusions can also develop, which are also seen with meconium aspiration but not with respiratory distress syndrome.
 The lungs may also appear hyperinflated.
+It is a diagnosis of exclusion as it is a benign condition that can have symptoms and signs similar to more serious syndromes, such as respiratory distress or meconium aspiration.

+In distinction to transient tachypnea, respiratory distress syndrome is more common in premature infants.
+It is characterized by symmetric fine granular opacities, air bronchograms.
+It does not have pleural effusions because the lung dysfunction is not due to excess fluid (as can occur with a non-compressive Cesaerean section), but decreased surfactant, causing the lungs to be inelastic and crumpled.

+Meconium aspiration presents as a neonate with a prolonged delivery and meconium stained amniotic fluid, with decreased lung volumes and ropy perihilar opacities that represent the aspirated meconium on imaging.

 Treatment

 Supportive care is the treatment of choice for transient tachypnea of the newborn.
 This may include withholding oral feeding in periods of extreme tachypnea (over 60 breaths per minute) to prevent aspiration, supplemental oxygen, and CPAP.
 Evidence from clinical trials investigating the use of postnatal corticosteroids for transient tachypnea of the newborn is inconclusive.
 Similarly, the clinical trial evidence investigating non-invasive respiratory support (i.e. without endotracheal intubation) compared to supplemental oxygen is uncertain.
 Epinephrine or salbutamol (albuterol) have been suggested as a treatment option for transient tachypnea, as a result of evidence that β-agonists increase the speed of alveolar fluid clearance in the lung of newborns.
 However, the safety and effectiveness of these treatment approaches is not clear.